 - The ability to continue to receive valued child development, parenting, and parent-child interaction supports that had begun pre-pandemic - 2.
 The expanded supports to meet families' basic needs such as housing, medical care, food, and other material resources.
-Meeting these needs, although a challenge for many families even pre-pandemic, were exacerbated by the job losses, food shortages, loss of school and child care (often a source of food support for low-income families) and medical needs during the pandemic - Both informal and more formal emotional and social supports during a time of incredible family stress, social isolation, and community and political unrest, including: - a.
-Informal emotional and social support directly from the provider
+Meeting these needs, although a challenge for many families even pre-pandemic, were exacerbated by the job losses, food shortages, loss of school and child care (often a source of food support for lowincome families) and medical needs during the pandemic - 3.
+Both informal and more formal emotional and social supports during a time of incredible family stress, social isolation, and community and political unrest, including: - a.
+Informal emotional and social support directly from the provider - b.
+Opportunities to connect with other adults and families, often through virtual parenting by their agency to shift to remote services and although only a quarter (25%) agreed that providing services remotely is as effective, two-thirds (68%) would like to continue offering remote services in the future.

-- Opportunities to connect with other adults and families, often through virtual parenting education, parent-child play groups, and support groups - c.
+Many Parents and Staff Would Like to Continue Some Remote Services After Face-to-Face Services Resume education, parent-child play groups, and support groups

+- c.
 Mental health counseling and stress reduction resources and activities - 4.
 Providing information and advice around COVID-19 and related health and safety concerns